nandoflorestan/keepluggable/docs/integration_pyramid.rst

     class FilesResource(YourBaseResourceClass, BaseFilesResource):
+        keepluggable_name = "file"  # points to INI section [keepluggable_file]
         namespace = 'myapp42'

-The important thing is for this resource's instances to know which namespace they should manage.
+The ``keepluggable_name`` variable above lets the resource determine which INI section contains the relevant configuration.

+You can use the ``namespace`` setting to further separate files.
+So this resource knows which namespace it manages.
 It was done above through a static class variable, but it need not be so static.
 It could be a Python property, or an instance variable set by the constructor.
 Your code might calculate the namespace based on the URL.